dlebansais/Wrist/Doc/errors.md

 *Panel 'x' has no item.*

 This error is issued when a panel (such as a *DockPanel* or a *Grid*) has no item.
 To represent an empty panel, use the *Empty* component.

+## WTE00204

+*Invalid max width.*

+A panel in a layout file can specify a max width or max height.

+In this case, the specified max width is invalid.

+## WTE00205

+*Invalid max height.*

+A panel in a layout file can specify a max width or max height.

+In this case, the specified max height is invalid.